altruios/namshubettulpa/public/namshubettuple/interludes.md

 *Al-tok took a syringe and extracted the amber liquid within* "there we are."
-~Alice started awake as she felt a hot point jab into her side~ "Too late for him I'm afraid - but Looks like I need that chemical to not immdiately destroy your brains with my presence... so thanks for making that: really: wouldn't know what to do without you."
+~Alice started awake as she felt a hot point jab into her side~ "Too late for him I'm afraid - but Looks like I need that chemical to not immediately destroy your brains with my presence... so thanks for making that: really: wouldn't know what to do without you."
 ~Alice felt a burning sensation up along her spine, then to the back of her neck~ ~She saw the walls waver, and the floor tiles refuse to stay the same size~